Imatic-IT/icedtea/README.md

 It was tested on Debian linux with Xserver.

 You need to allow popups in browser and select "Icedtea" plugin for opening .jnlp files.

+You can place files into volume/ folder to be accessed from browser (for example if you want to use virtual media functionality), files needs to be readable for user inside container (UID 1000)